plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Activity & Resting/Activity.md

 ## Light Activity

-Setting up camp, travelling at slow pace, most simple excercises, and shopping are *Light Activity*.
+Setting up camp, travelling at slow pace, most simple exercises, and shopping are *Light Activity*.

 ## Normal Activity

-Travelling at full pace, working (such as adventuring or a day job), excercise for the purpose of training/building strength, and standing guard are all *Normal Activity*.
+Travelling at full pace, working (such as adventuring or a day job), exercise for the purpose of training/building strength, and standing guard are all *Normal Activity*.

 ## Strenuous Activity